 A Passionate Immigration Attorney Who Can Help You Obtain A Work Visa

-Non-immigrant work visas like the H1B visa allow certain foreign workers to live and work in the United States for a set period of time, typically with extensions available.
-To apply, your employer must first submit an H1B petition to USCIS.
+Nonimmigrant work visas like the H-1B visa allow certain foreign workers to live and work in the United States for a set period of time, typically with extensions available.
+To apply, your employer must first submit an H-1B petition to U.S. Citizenship and Immigration Services (USCIS).
 At Barba Inegol Law Firm PLLC, you can get dependable advice and assistance from an experienced attorney.
-Fernanda regularly helps clients in the San Antonio area of Texas, as well as throughout the United States and internationally, to obtain temporary work permits for a variety of scenarios.
+Fernanda Inegol regularly helps clients in the San Antonio area of Texas as well as throughout the United States and internationally obtain temporary work permits for a variety of scenarios.

 Types Of Work Visas

-H1B visa – person in specialty occupation: This visa requires a bachelor’s degree or equivalent work experience in a specialty occupation.
-Examples of “specialty” occupations include engineering, medical, architecture and legal fields.
-H1B visas are capped at 65,000 per year and an additional 20,000 for applicants with a master’s degree.
-An H1B attorney can help you.
+H-1B visa – person in specialty occupation: This visa requires a bachelor’s degree or equivalent work experience in a specialty occupation.
+Examples of “specialty” occupations include the engineering, medical, architecture and legal fields.
+H-1B visas are capped at 65,000 per year, with an additional 20,000 for applicants with master’s degrees.
+In order to be added through this lottery cap for visas, your employer must prove that they are unable to find an adequate source of skill to fulfill their open job within the U.S. workforce.
+An H-1B visa will last for three years, with a possible extension to six years, before the worker must return to their country of origin for at least a year before being eligible to reapply for another H-1B visa.
+An H-1B attorney can help you.

-B1 visa – for domestic employees: This visa allows employers to bring cooks, nannies or other domestic workers along with them when they enter the United States.
+B-1 visa – domestic employees: This visa allows employers to bring cooks, nannies or other domestic workers along with them when they enter the United States.

 Get Professional Assistance To Obtain A Nonimmigrant Work Visa